The Material of Choice for Lithium-Ion Battery Manufacturing

 Five Reasons Why Hexoloy® SE is the Material of Choice for Lithium-Ion Battery Manufacturing

-Increasing adoption of electric vehicles (EVs) and demand for grid-scale energy storage are two reasons why forecasters predict that annual demand for lithium-ion batteries will grow to $70 billion by 2022.
-This represents a compound annual growth rate (CAGR) of 24% since 2017.
+Increasing adoption of electric vehicles (EVs) and demand for grid-scale energy storage are two reasons why forecasters predict that the global electric vehicle batteries market should reach $161.3 billion by 2028 from $66.4 billion in 2023 at a compound annual growth rate (CAGR) of 19.4%.

-Multiple cathode chemistries are available to provide the optimum combination of energy density, cost and safety for the target application.
+Multiple cathode active material (CAM) chemistries are available to provide the optimum combination of energy density, cost, and safety for the target application.
 Some of the popular formulations include: